Oscar Health Inc. (OSCR) is destined for greater heights as its last quarter sales were 1,017 M

 Oscar Health Inc. (NYSE: OSCR) Trading Performance Indicators

-Take a look at Oscar Health Inc.’s (OSCR) current performance indicators.
-Last quarter, stock had a price to sales ratio for the trailing twelve months stands at 0.50.
-Likewise, its price to free cash flow for the trailing twelve months is 7.37.
+Here are Oscar Health Inc.’s current performance indicators.
+According to the last quarter’s results, the stock had a price to sales ratio for the trailing twelve months stands at 0.44.
+Likewise, its price to free cash flow for the trailing twelve months is 6.58.

 Technical Analysis of Oscar Health Inc. (OSCR)

 Let’s dig in a bit further.
-During the last 5-days, its volume was 1.16 million.
-That was inferior than the volume of 1.79 million it reported in year-ago period.
-As of the previous 9 days, the stock’s Stochastic %D was 6.32%.
-Additionally, its Average True Range was 0.30.
+During the last 5-days, its volume was 1.94 million.
+That was better than the volume of 1.8 million it reported in year-ago period.
+As of the previous 9 days, the stock’s Stochastic %D was 4.33%.
+Additionally, its Average True Range was 0.34.

-During the past 100 days, Oscar Health Inc.’s (OSCR) raw stochastic average was set at 50.93%, which indicates a significant increase from 10.49% during the past two weeks.
-Based on volatility metrics of the stock, it showed a historical volatility of 85.68% in the past 14 days, which was higher than the 77.33% volatility it showed in the past 100 days.
+During the past 100 days, Oscar Health Inc.’s (OSCR) raw stochastic average was set at 36.06%, which indicates a significant increase from 0.44% during the past two weeks.
+Based on volatility metrics of the stock, it showed a historical volatility of 43.31% in the past 14 days, which was lower than the 77.78% volatility it showed in the past 100 days.

 Oscar Health Inc. (NYSE: OSCR) Key Stats